 Example 3 - Calculating Age in Days

-Let's look at an example now of calculating age in days using the DATE formula.
-When visiting the live Google Sheet linked at the bottom of this page, you will notice that the results are getting larger as the TODAY() function produced December 27, 2016 when this page was written but the TODAY() function will produce the current day whenever you look at the live spreadsheet.
+Let's look at an example of calculating age in days by using the DATE formula.
+When visiting the live Google Sheet linked at the bottom of this page, you will notice that the results are getting larger as the TODAY() function produced December 27, 2016 when this page was written, but the TODAY() function will produce the current day whenever you look at the live spreadsheet.